December 11, 2023

 BC’s tourism and hospitality industry is known for many things, including helpful, friendly, warm, welcoming staff who are always ready with a smile.
 Unfortunately, like many other sectors, substance use negatively affects our industry through absenteeism, lost productivity, and health and safety concerns.
 Whether dealing with an employee who is impaired on the job, taking a prescription medication, or managing an addiction disability, it is important for employers to understand and address the impact of substance use on the workplace.
-In light of the rapid and significant changes to the legal status of marijuana, in particular, many employers are left wondering how best to manage the competing concerns.
+In light of significant changes to the legal status of marijuana in particular, many employers are left wondering how best to manage the competing concerns.

 THE SCOPE OF THE ISSUE